Home/Blog/Well-Being/General Awareness/What Causes Dimples and Why We Find Them Fascinating

 • While not a direct method for removing dimples, fillers can alter facial contours and may reduce the visibility of dimples by adding volume to the surrounding tissue.
 However, this method is temporary and requires constant maintenance.

-1. Chronic Illnesses: Individuals with serious medical conditions, such as diabetes, heart disease, or autoimmune disorders, may face higher risks during surgery and complications during recovery.
+1. Chronic Illnesses: Individuals with medical conditions, such as diabetes, heart disease, or autoimmune disorders, may face higher risks during surgery and complications during recovery.
 These conditions can complicate the healing process.

 2. Blood Disorders: Patients with bleeding disorders or those taking anticoagulant medications may have an increased risk of excessive bleeding during or after the procedure.
 This can lead to complications that may require additional medical intervention.